Hollywood's Most Difficult Actors main image

 Isaiah Washington

 Washington is perhaps most infamous for his behind-the-scenes meltdown on the set of Grey's Anatomy.
 He verbally abused co-star T.R.
-Knight with homophobic language, calling him the f-word in front of everyone backstage at the Golden Globes.
-Knight later publicly came out as gay despite the incident.
+Knight with homophobic language, calling him a slur in front of everyone backstage at the Golden Globes.
+Knight later publicly came out as [LGBTQ+] despite the incident.
 Rightfully so, Washington was subsequently let go from the show.

 Despite scoring multiple roles in everything from The 100 to Blackbird, Washington still feels the effects of his mistake.
 "For the last six years of my life, I've been fighting off bigots," he admitted to The New York Times.
 "It's, like, bigots want to embrace me, and I politely take their arms from around my neck.
 I don't share their views, never have."